Small Batch Rich Chocolate Layer Cake

-This cake is so good you can go to it over and over for special occasions (hello Valentine’s Day), or just because.
-And it didn’t just satisfy my hankering for cake – it has inspired a whole family of chocolate cakes!
+This cake is so good, you can go to it over and over for holidays or celebrations (hello Valentine’s Day), or just because.
+And it doesn’t just satisfy my hankering for cake – it has inspired a whole family of chocolate cakes.
 I have a smaller version of this cake with my 6-inch single-layer chocolate cake, and I developed a holiday favorite with the peppermint mocha small batch layer cake.

-After several rounds of rigorous testing (translation: 8 hours later with a sink full of dirty mixing bowls 🙂 ), I cracked the code on how to make a soft chocolate cake that truly tastes like chocolate.
-So, if you’re ready for a chocolate cake so indulgent it feels like an event, let’s dive in!
+After several rounds of rigorous testing (translation: 8 hours later with a sink full of dirty mixing bowls), I cracked the code to make a soft chocolate cake with pronounced cocoa flavor.
+So, if you’re ready for a cake so indulgent it feels like an event, let’s dive in!

 My Secret To Soft And Moist Chocolate Cake

-- I use Dutch process cocoa for a deep chocolate flavor.
+- I use Dutch process cocoa for a rich chocolate flavor.

 - Full-fat sour cream + oil makes the cake tender and moist for days.

 Eggs are a factor, as are the types of leaveners and cocoa powder.
 And let’s not forget what it takes to make – and keep – a cake moist.
 Now, I will be the first to tell you that there is no right or wrong way – as long as the result is delicious.
-But what I will tell you is my way to make a soft and moist chocolate cake.
+Let’s get to how I make mine.

 Sift the dry ingredients – especially the cocoa powder – if they are lumpy.